Colombian entry requirements for travelers

 COVID-19 Requirements and Precautions

-While proof of COVID-19 vaccination is no longer required to enter Colombia (in 2024), the following is meant to act as a general guide as to what can be expected should an outbreak occur.
+While proof of COVID-19 vaccination is no longer required to enter Colombia (as of 2024), the following is meant to act as a general guide as to what can be expected should a similar outbreak occur.

 During the peak of the Pandemic Colombia had implemented some COVID-19 requirements and precautions for travelers who planned to enter the country, to prevent the spread of the virus and protect the health of the population.